Sarah (aka Sasbongo) Slimming Success Story – Weight Loss Resources

 So I have a very full life and busy lifestyle which tends to lead to eating on the go, eating more convenience foods or sometimes not eating at all!

 Previously, I would eat a lot of high calorie snacks to keep me going which contributed to my weight gain, but I now have a subscription to graze which delivers me delicious slow release snacks each week to munch on instead of chocolate which I have almost completely cut out.
-I still can’t resist crisps though!

-My job is quite intense and long periods of teaching on a Monday and Tuesday leave little time for food at all.
 There are work-based social functions but these tend to be drinks based and as I have a long commute home, I will only have a diet coke anyway so they don’t affect my weight loss.
-However it is the intensity of my teaching on Monday, Tuesday and Wednesday that has an impact.
-I am scheduled to teach across the lunch-time period on all of those days, so I don’t get a chance to eat until late afternoon, which impacts on tea.

 What diets have you tried in the past?